Thendo-Muraga/Bright-Coffee-Shop/README.md

 # Bright-Coffee-Shop

+Project Overview
+This project presents a sales analysis for Bright Coffee Shop, aimed at supporting the newly appointed CEO in making data-driven decisions to increase revenue and optimize product performance.

 The Aim is to:

 To analyze the historical transactional data from Bright Coffee Shop to extract actionable insights that support the new CEO’s mission of increasing revenue and improving product performance.